dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/02-How-Much-Scalability-Do-You-Have-or-Need/index.md

 The key to scalable throughput is to express lots of latent concurrency that isn't explicitly coded in the program and that scales to match its inputs (number of messages, size of data, and so on) and that can be efficiently mapped down at execution time to the variable number `N` cores available on a given machine.

-We find the scalable concurrency opportunities principally by exploiting natural parallelism:
+We find the scalable concurrency opportunities principally by exploiting **natural parallelism**:

 1、Exploit parallelism in algorithm structures: For example, recursive sorting can exploit the natural parallelism in its divide-and-conquer structure.

 2、Exploit parallelism in data structures: For example, tree traversal can often exploit the independence in each node's subtrees.
-Compilation can exploit independence at several levels in the structure of source code, from coarse-grained independence among source files to finer-grained independence among classes or methods within a file.
+Compilation can exploit independence at several levels in the structure of source code, from **coarse-grained** independence among source files to **finer-grained** independence among classes or methods within a file.

 This lets us decompose the application into a "sea of chores"—expressing independent chunks of work that are big or small, blocking or nonblocking, structured subdivisions or independent; but we often want to look first for the CPU-bound work—and rely on the runtime system to "rightsize" the application by assigning those chores efficiently to whatever hardware parallelism is available on a given user's system.

+### Implementation

-OpenMP supports some constrained `O(N)` styles, but it is primarily intended for use with integer-indexed loops over arrays and doesn't work well with iteration-based containers in STL, .NET, or Java.
+**OpenMP** supports some constrained `O(N)` styles, but it is primarily intended for use with integer-indexed loops over arrays and doesn't work well with iteration-based containers in STL, .NET, or Java.
 Instead, as mentioned in last month's column [2], today, one common idiom for expressing such a sea of work items is to explicitly schedule chores for execution on a thread pool (for example, using Java `ThreadPoolExecutor` or .NET `BackgroundWorker`).
 Unfortunately, this incurs significant context-switch overhead and so you have to ensure that a work item will be worth shipping over to a worker thread.
 In the future, this constraint will be relaxed as languages and runtimes improve.

+### Re-enabling the free lunch

 `O(N)` is the key to re-enabling the free lunch and keeping lots of cores busy, because it lets us express applications that can run on yesterday's single-core machine, run better on today's four-core machine, run better still on tomorrow's 64-core machine, and so on until we exhaust the inherent limit of CPU-boundedness in the application.
 For a thread pool-driven program, on a single-core machine the system can spin up a single worker thread that runs the program by serially pulling chore after chore from the sea and executing it; on an eight-core machine, it can spin up eight threads; and so on [4].